Zamundaaa/Zamundaaa.github.io/_posts/2024-04-05-explicit-sync.md

 With the explicit sync protocol being implemented in compositors and very soon in Xwayland and the proprietary NVidia driver, all those problems will finally be a thing of the past, and the biggest remaining blocker for NVidia users to switch to Wayland will be gone.

+---
+[^1]: this was referred to as "explicit sync through a backdoor" in an earlier version of this post